sarahrshannon/sarahrshannon.github.io/_projects/5_project.md

 category: work
 ---

-In the face of climate induced water scarcity, can we learn from the past about ancient water management technologies that might still be useful today?
+Climate change is causing water scarcity in many arid regions of the world.
+Can we look to ancient water management technologies to help?
-For this reason, I developed a machine learning model to detect the presence of ancient irrigation tunnels from satellite imagery.
+To explore this, I developed a machine learning model to detect the presence of ancient irrigation tunnels from satellite imagery.
 The model uses the Keras [TensorFlow](https://www.tensorflow.org/) library to train and validate a convolutional neural network (CNN).

 Karez or Qanat are ancient hand dug irrigation tunnels that have been used for thousands of years to transport groundwater over long distances in semi-arid regions.
 They are constructed by digging a gentle down sloping tunnel underground so that water can flow under gravity.
 The technique minimises water loss though evaporation and does not require any electrical pumping of ground water reserves, making the tunnels a sustainable source of water supply.
 Air flow over the wells can be used to cool houses and buildings.